The Sound of Music: Act II

 Max teaches the children how to sing on stage.
 When the Captain tries to lead them, they complain that he is not doing it as Maria did.
 He tells them that he has asked Elsa to marry him.
 They try to cheer themselves up by singing "My Favorite Things" but are unsuccessful until they hear Maria singing on her way to rejoin them.
 Learning of the wedding plans, she decides to stay only until the Captain can arrange for another governess.
 Max and Elsa argue with the Captain about the imminent Anschluss, trying to convince him that it is inevitable ("No Way to Stop It").
 When he refuses to compromise on his opposition to it, Elsa breaks off the engagement.
 Alone, the Captain and Maria finally admit their love, desiring only to be "An Ordinary Couple".
 As they marry, the nuns reprise "Maria" against the wedding processional.

-While Maria and the Captain are on their honeymoon, Max prepares the children to perform at the Kaltzberg Festival.
+While Maria and the Captain are on their honeymoon, Max prepares the children to perform at the Kaltzburg Festival.
 Herr Zeller, the Gauleiter of the region, demands to know why they are not flying the Flag of Nazi Germany now that the Anschluss has occurred.
 The Captain and Maria return early from their honeymoon before the Festival.
 In view of the Nazi German occupation, the Captain decides the children should not sing at the event.
 Max argues that they would sing for Austria, but the Captain points out that it no longer exists.
 Maria and Liesl discuss romantic love; Maria predicts that in a few years Liesl will be married ("Sixteen Going on Seventeen (Reprise)").
 Rolf enters with a telegram that offers the Captain a commission in the German Navy, and Liesl is upset to discover that Rolf is now a committed Nazi.
 The Captain consults Maria and decides that they must secretly flee Austria.
 German Admiral von Schreiber arrives to find out why Captain von Trapp has not answered the telegram.
 He explains that the German Navy holds him in high regard, offers him the commission, and tells him to report immediately to Bremerhaven to assume command.
 Maria says that he cannot leave immediately, as they are all singing in the Festival concert; and the Admiral agrees to wait.